 It’s most known as a fried fish dish that’s marinated and served cold.
 The meat is soaked in vinegar or a citrus juice before its served.
-Obviously that doesn’t apply to vegetarian diets, so the old cooking method applies to veggies.
+Obviously that doesn’t apply to vegetarian diets, but the same cooking method applies to veggies.

 The vegetables you use can be up to you.
 The dish wouldn’t be itself if you didn’t have some kind of spicy pepper as the mainstay, like jalapenos or Serrano peppers, however.

-The veggies should be kept in the jars for a few days before serving to let the flavors meld together.
-You can keep a closed jar refrigerated for a few months.
+The veggies should be kept in the jars to marinate for a few days before serving to let the flavors meld together.
+You can keep a closed jar refrigerated for 2-3 months.

 You may be wondering how to use these spicy pickled veggies.
 The most common way, of course, is to simply serve them cold as a side dish.
 They come pre-prepared, seasoned and spicy, after all.

 Another option is to mix up your veggies, especially the peppers and onions, in a salsa dish.
 Just add tomatoes and blend.

 The peppers also make an excellent addition to spicy guacamole, or even to a spicy hummus.

 You could even try adding the peppers to homemade bean tacos if you like a kick to your food.